chindamsaidheeraj/Deep-Learning-for-Time-Series/README.md

 methods like ARIMAX using datasets with varying characteristics to understand effective scenarios, merits, and demerits and recommend optimal approaches.

-More details of implementations in report.
+More details of implementations in report.[Report_DeepLearning_Timeseries_Forecasting.pdf](https://github.com/chindamsaidheeraj/Deep-Learning-for-Time-Series/blob/main/Report_DeepLearning_Timeseries_Forecasting.pdf)